Webinar

 –

-The ongoing disruption of higher education has provoked significant anxiety in students and faculty.
-It has also presented new challenges and opportunities to support students’ and faculty members’ social-emotional learning and psychosocial needs.
-As campus leaders at all levels anticipate the implications of the “new normal” for the fall semester, how should they be thinking about the intersections of learning, well-being, and resilience?
-What are the mechanisms for encouraging hope and resilience inside and outside the classroom, and across stakeholders?
-This discussion-based webinar brings together national and international experts to explore ways campuses can support students and faculty not merely to survive in challenging times, but to thrive.
+The ongoing disruption of higher education provoked significant anxiety in students and faculty.
+It also presented new challenges and opportunities to support students’ and faculty members’ social-emotional learning and psychosocial needs.
+As campus leaders at all levels anticipated the implications of the “new normal” for the fall semester, how were they thinking about the intersections of learning, well-being, and resilience?
+What were the mechanisms for encouraging hope and resilience inside and outside the classroom, and across stakeholders?
+This discussion-based webinar brought together national and international experts to explore ways campuses can support students and faculty not merely to survive in challenging times, but to thrive.

-This last webinar in the Faculty Fridays series will be followed by Leading-Edge Tools for Student Health and Wellness, an “after party” sponsored by EVERFI and MOVISTA.
-Please join us for this lively post-webinar discussion of how best to support student health and wellness this fall.
+This last webinar in the Faculty Fridays series was followed by Leading-Edge Tools for Student Health and Wellness, an “after party” sponsored by EVERFI and MOVISTA.
+A lively post-webinar discussion of how best to support student health and wellness occurred.

 Moderator